In Greece, women activists sing and dance against oil and gas | DW | 01.04.2021

 Last year, Mitsotakis' center-right government made sweeping changes to the country's environmental laws that, among other things, open up protected areas to drilling.
 Now, some 10% of Greece's landmass is earmarked for hydrocarbon exploration, with further plans for drilling.

-But Aristofanis Stefatos, of the Hellenic Hydrocarbon Resources Management (HHRM) that manages the country's hydrocarbon exploration and exploitation rights, says natural gas, which is less carbon-heavy than coal, also has a role to play as the country aims to ditch domestically produced brown coal by 2028.
+But Aristofanis Stefatos, of HHRM says natural gas, which is less carbon-heavy than coal, also has a role to play as the country aims to ditch domestically produced brown coal by 2028.

 Currently, Greece imports most of its natural gas.
 Pushing ahead with exploration now could boost the country's energy independence.